Read these Frequently Asked Questions for more information.

 Q. Where were you born?

 A. I was born in Livingston, NJ.
 I live about forty minutes away from there now, in a more rural part of the state.
-We have a bear living in our backyard!
+We have a bear that often visits!

 Q. Why did you decide to write Heaven Looks a Lot Like the Mall in verse?